Documentation / Connectivity

 sitespeed.io --browsertime.connectivity.engine=humble --browsertime.connectivity.humble.url=http://raspberrypi.local:3001 --android --browsertime.connectivity.profile 3g https://www.sitespeed.io

-Here’s an full example to setup up Docker network bridges on a server that has tc installed:
+Here's a full example for setting up Docker network bridges on a server that has tc installed:

 #!/bin/bash